 One of the best parts of travelling around Europe is the fact that there are so many countries in such close proximity to one another.
 It is so easy to just duck over the border to another country for a few hours or a few days, without travelling far.

 Our visit to the Slovakian High Tatras was one of those experiences.

-We spent a white Christmas one year in Zakopane, in Poland’s south, surrounded by the backdrop of the Polish tatras.
-It was one of those travel experiences that stays with you forever, especially being from a country like Australia ourselves, where huge mountains and snow are not what the country is known for.
+It was one of those travel experiences that stay with you forever, especially being from a country like Australia ourselves, where huge mountains and snow are not what the country is known for.

 During our time in Zakopane, we decided to take a day trip via bus tour one day to Slovakia.
 It was only a couple of days after Christmas, so a winter wonderland everywhere you turned in both Poland and Slovakia.